HamzaLabib/NEXChallenge_Hamza/README.md

 Directly interacts with the Transform component of the player to orient and move towards the player.
 Uses serialized fields to customize behavior such as speed and attack range.

-D- EnemyHealth
+E- EnemyHealth
 Purpose: Manages the enemy's health, processes damage taken, and handles enemy death.

+Inherits from "HealthControl"

+F- HealthControl
+Purpose: Manages the health logic, processes damage taken, and handles death logic.

 Major Methods:
-TakeDamage(int damage): Reduces the health of the enemy by a specified amount and calls Die() if health falls below zero.
+TakeDamage(int damage): Reduces the health of the child by a specified amount and calls Die() if health falls below zero.
-Die(): Disables the enemy game object and possibly triggers other game effects like spawning a death effect.
+Die(): Disables the child game object, controls and possibly triggers other game effects like spawning a death effect then triggers the end-game UI.

 Interactions:
 Interacts with other objects (like bullets) through collision detection.
-Could interact with GameManager or other scripts to report enemy death for scorekeeping or game state changes.
+Could interact with GameManager or other scripts to report enemy/player death for scorekeeping or game state changes.

 E- GameManager
 Purpose:Manages the overall game state, including scene transitions, and handles player win/lose conditions.